wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 <Adapter Component ID>.<Namespace>.<Identifier>
 ```

 **Note:** The naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
-For more information, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration).
+For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration).